ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/lab03.md

 * the price, in cents (e.g an item that costs $1.49 is represented by the integer 149)
 * a category such as `"Beverages"` or `"Poke Bowls"`

+A Menu is simply an encapsulated list of MenuItems.
+What Menu adds over ArrayList is the ability to sort the menu in various ways that might be useful in producing formatted menus.

+Note that the starter code:
+* Has stubs for SOME of the needed methods, but NOT ALL of them
+* Has unit tests for SOME of the needed methods, but NOT ALL of them

+So you'll need to do a bit more work than you may be used to.

+I suggest that you work in this order:
+* <b>First, Add stubs for all of the methods that don't have them yet.</b>
+   * Until you do this, you won't be able to run any of the instructor unit tests on Gradescope.
+   * The reasons is that the instructor tests won't compile against your code unless and until you have those methods.
+* <b>Then, try submitting on Gradescope</b>
+   * At this point, you should have a clean compile for both the student and instructor code, though you won't be passing most of the unit tests.
+* Then, one at a time, work on each method
+   * If the method doesn't have a unit test yet, <b>write the test first and see it fail</b>.
+   * Then make the test pass.
+   * Then submit on Gradescope and see if the test for that method passes on Gradescope
+   * Continue until all of your methods work.

+I suggest getting the `toString()` of the `MenuItem` class to work before trying the `csv()` method of `Menu` or any of the extended versions of that method that require sorting.

+# Details about methods of MenuItem

 The constructor has the signature:
 ```
 public MenuItem(String name,